phillydotnet/CodeCamps/2019.2-October/AzureDevOps-Ross/README.md

 # Azure DevOps Hands On : Rich Ross

-Rich Ross works for Microsoft
+Rich Ross works for Microsoft at the MTC in Malvern

+- rross@Microsoft.com

 Chris Gomez is a Microsoft MVP (does NOT work for Microsoft)

 - [@SpaceShot](https://twitter.com/SpaceShot) on Twitter